MartinStyk/ApkAnalyzer/README.md

 Name          | Type     | Description
 ------------- | -------- | ------------------------------
 locale      | List<String>   | Localizations of string.xml file
-numberOfStringResource  | Integer   | Number of entries in default string.xml file pngDrawables      | Integer     | Number of drawables in png format jpgDrawables       | Integer     | Number of drawables in jpg/jpeg format gifDrawables      | Integer     | Number of drawables in gif format
+numberOfStringResource  | Integer   | Number of entries in default string.xml file (currently not collected) pngDrawables      | Integer     | Number of drawables in png format jpgDrawables       | Integer     | Number of drawables in jpg/jpeg format gifDrawables      | Integer     | Number of drawables in gif format